 Blue grama is a tufted perennial grass, but typically forms short rhizomes as well.
-It is characterized as a sod forming grass that is one of Alberta's warm season (C4) native grasses.
+It is characterized as a sod forming grass that acts as an increaser in response to disturbance.
 Weaver and Darland (1949) found that 93% of the roots were found in within 30 cm of the soil surface.

 Coupland and Johnson (1965) found that the rooting depths ranged from 35-90 cm.
-Blue grama is considered a short grass with respect to plant community structure.
-It is considered very drought resilient and it is considered an "increaser" in that it increases in percent cover with increased disturbance.
-Blue grama is a ground coverer.